kassandra-94/counter/README.md

-# Let's keep track
+# Let's count

-# What is it about ?
+## What is it about ?
-<em>Let's keep track</em> is an application counter powered by Javascript.
+*Let's count* is an application counter powered by Javascript.

+## Link to netfly deployment